Chimtarga Pass

 Direction of Travel: Yes, most people do the route that includes Chimtarga Pass clockwise as that offers the most ease of acclimatization over several days or more (starting from Artuch or Haft Kul).
 Also, if you go counter-clockwise and you have to turn back from Chimtarga Pass due to weather or snow conditions, then you have to backtrack quite a long way to see the areas around Alauddin Lake and Kulikalon Lake (the most popular spots).
 Failing to get through the pass going clockwise is way better than failing while going counter-clockwise.
 Also, many people feel that the west side of Chimtarga Pass would be terrible for an ascent due to the loose rock and scree and steep chutes.
 I don’t exactly agree, but I am clearly in the minority on this issue.

 How long will it take?
-When I went through Chimtarga Pass in 2019, I went from Mutny Lake to Bolshoi Allo Lake in 10 hours, including regular breaks and one hour in the pass enjoying the view.
+When I went through Chimtarga Pass in 2019, I went from Mutny Lake to Buzurg Alo (Bolshoi Allo) Lake in 10 hours, including regular breaks and one hour in the pass enjoying the view.
 I was fully acclimatized from my very recent visit to the Pamirs (with a one-day break in Dushanbe) and I was in decent shape at the time.
 I would guess that if the Russian mountain climbers put on a backpack as light as mine, they would beat me to Bolshoi Allo Lake by maybe 2 hours, as would a good athlete (e.g., long distance runner).
 But some people take up to three full days for Mutny-Bolshoi Allo, especially those who need to be careful about acclimatization.
 They usually sleep at the 4100 meter camp above Mutny Lake (it’s a short trip from Mutny to this campsite, so don’t bother leaving too early in the morning).

 Gear advice: The closer your sleeping bag rating is to -10 Celsius (15 Fahrenheit), the better.
 Of course, the trade-off is that you will be way too hot in that sort of bag at lower elevations in the Fann Mountains.
 For clothing, prepare for the worst: wind, snow and -5 Celsius.
+But the later you get in September the colder it will get.

 Waterproof everything.
 A rain cover for your backpack (or an internal liner).
 A waterproof shell/jacket or poncho.
 Waterproof overpants (also nice when the cold wind blows).